ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 In order to get access to the Group Manager for managing OSCORE groups, an Administrator performs the following steps.

-1. The Administrator requests an Access Token from the AS, in order to access the group-collection and group-configuration resources on the Group Manager.
+1. The Administrator requests an access token from the AS, in order to access the group-collection and group-configuration resources on the Group Manager.
 To this end, the Administrator sends to the AS an Authorization Request as defined in {{Section 5.8.1 of RFC9200}}.

-   The Administrator will start or continue using a secure communication association with the Group Manager, according to the response from the AS and the transport profile of ACE in use.
+   The Administrator will start or continue using a secure communication association with the Group Manager, according to the response from the AS and the transport profile of ACE used.

 2. The AS processes the Authorization Request as defined in {{Section 5.8.2 of RFC9200}}, especially verifying that the Administrator is authorized to obtain the requested permissions, or possibly a subset of those.

-   The AS specifies the information on the authorization granted to the Administrator as the value of the 'scope' claim to include in the Access Token, in accordance with the scope format specified in {{scope-format}}.
+   The AS specifies the information on the authorization granted to the Administrator as the value of the 'scope' claim to include in the access token, in accordance with the scope format specified in {{scope-format}}.
 It is implementation specific which particular approach the AS takes to evaluate the requested permissions against the access policies pertaining to the Administrator for the Group Manager in question. {{sec-as-scope-processing}} provides an example of such an approach that the AS can use.

-   The AS MUST include the 'scope' parameter in the Authorization Response defined in {{Section 5.8.2 of RFC9200}}, when the value included in the Access Token differs from the one specified by the Administrator in the Authorization Request.
-In such a case, scope specifies the set of permissions that the Administrator actually has, with respect to performing operations at the Group Manager, encoded as specified in {{scope-format}}.
+   The AS MUST include the 'scope' parameter in the Authorization Response defined in {{Section 5.8.2 of RFC9200}}, when the value included in the access token differs from the one specified by the Administrator in the Authorization Request.
+In such a case, scope specifies the set of permissions that the Administrator actually has been granted with respect to performing operations at the Group Manager, encoded as specified in {{scope-format}}.

    If the 'scope' parameter in the Authorization Request includes scope entries whose "Toid" specifies a complex pattern and any of the following conditions holds, then the AS MUST reply with a 4.00 (Bad Request) error response (see {{Section 5.8.3 of RFC9200}}).
 The 'error_description' parameter carried out in the response payload MUST specify the CBOR value 1 (invalid_scope).